Top 50 – Global Ranking Ranked N. 22 in Food and Beverage Management, Worldwide by Eduniversal

 53% of our students are employed in a multinational company

 To give our students the best support achieving their professional objectives, we’ve structured our Career Service into two core areas:

 The Career Acceleration Program will help you develop the knowledge, market insights and tools that you need to pursue a successful career in a specific industry.
 You will benefit from valuable connections with top companies and recruiters.

 Are you planning to start up your own business or dreaming about becoming the fresh and innovative driving force within an organization?
 We will equip you with skills and knowledge to discover, test and improve your entrepreneurial skills, develop a business idea and finally launch your own business.

-The master is particularly suitable for those who want to pursue a career in the following roles:
+The Master Part Time in Food and Beverage Management is particularly suitable for those who want to pursue a career in the following roles:

 Food & Wine Manager